aidanwagers/Capstone-Fire-Text-Analysis/README.md

 Once the data was cleaned, I generated basic descriptive statistics about the dataset.
 This primarily consisted of stats related to the text such as most common tokens and n-grams, notes field completion, unique tokens by text field, etc.

 ### Classifying Risk - Binary Classification
 To begin exploring the possibilities of using classification modeling to derive insights, I built functions to classify, from vectorized text, a binary risk variable (high/other,mod/other, etc.).
+I utilized a penalized logistic regression model to classify the risk.
 This was succesful and I explore the results within the notebook.

 ### Regional Differences
 Next I examined the differences in token usage and risk assignment across regions.
 These results were then output to csv for use in the Power BI visualization.